-Twelve (12) conventional grade outbred strains (BALB/cJ) of Mus musculus(6-8 weeks old, weighing 20 -25g) were procured from Institute for Advance Medical Research and Technology (IMRAT) at the University College Hospital (UCH) Ibadan.
-Animals were arranged in a clean open-top cages ensuring a specificpathogen-free facility in accordance with the Federation of European Laboratory Animal Science Associations recommendations (Mähler et al. 2014).
+Twelve (12) conventional grade out-bred strains (BALB/cJ) of Mus musculus (6-8 weeks old, weighing 20 - 25g) were procured from Institute for Advance Medical Research and Technology (IMRAT) at the University College Hospital (UCH) Ibadan.
+Animals were arranged in a clean open-top cages ensuring a specific-pathogen-free facility in accordance with the Federation of European Laboratory Animal Science Associations recommendations (Berard et al. 2014).
 The mice were acclimatized for two weeks prior the commencement of the study in a quiet standard animal house of the Department of Zoology and Environmental Biology, Olabisi Onabanjo University, Ogun State, Nigeria.

-After acclimatization under a laboratory condition $(33 \pm 2^{\circ}C (91.4 \pm 2^{\circ}F); 65 \pm 5\%$ Relative Humidity; 12/12 hours light and dark cycle) for two weeks, mice (6) were randomly selected and divided into 2 groups (n = 3), comprising enriched group (EG) and un-enriched group (UG).
-Aluminium based Individual ventilation caging system (IVC) of 30 cm Length × 27cm Width ×15 cm Height was used in housing the mice in a well uncontaminated conducive environment.
+After acclimatization under a laboratory condition $(33 \pm 2^{\circ}\text{C }(91.4 \pm 2^{\circ}\text{F}); 65 \pm 5$ % Relative Humidity; 12/12 hours light and dark cycle) for two weeks, mice (6) were randomly selected and divided into 2 groups (n = 3), comprising enriched group (EG) and un-enriched group (UG).
+Aluminium based Individual ventilation caging system (IVC) of 30 cm Length ×27 cm Width ×15 cm Height was used in housing the mice in a well uncontaminated conducive environment.
 Opaque cages filled with autoclaved clean wood shavings beddings, feeding sections and automated water systems were used throughout the breeding period (84 days).
-Cages were routinely cleaned twice a (Burn and Mason, 2008).
-Environmental temperature $(33 \pm 2^{\circ}C)$ was maintained with 100% fresh air and uninterrupted power supply (Kathleen et al. 2009).
+Cages were routinely cleaned twice a week and replaced with clean wood shavings (Burn and Mason, 2008).
+Environmental temperature (33 \pm 2°C) was maintained with 100% fresh air and uninterrupted power supply (Kathleen et al. 2009).
 Clinical and Mercury thermometers were used to monitor the internal temperature in the two groups throughout the breeding period.